SUE JACKSON - PRINCIPAL

 It was a serendipitous process, a swift, intuitive decision taken while observing a coaching session and its capacity to hold ambiguity, uncertainty and vulnerability while supporting the development of confidence and a different mindset.

-So, just over 10 years ago, I began my professional training and life as an Executive Coach, eventually reaching the most proficient level of accreditation.
+So, just over 13 years ago, I began my professional training as an Executive Coach, eventually reaching the most proficient level of accreditation - Executive Master Coach with the Association for Coaching.

-There are many influences that shape my work as a coach - training and practicing skills, my coaching experiences and research, personal development, the challenges of living through different transitions and the practice of Mindfulness and the wish to support people to live and work in way that engages with their beliefs and values and helps them to cope when life turns out differently.
+There are many influences that shape my work as a coach - coaching experiences and research, nature and landscape, personal development, the challenges of living through different transitions, including a potential life limiting condition, the practice of Mindfulness and the wish to support people to live and work in way that engages with their beliefs and values and helps them to cope when life turns out differently than they imagined.

 To this end give I've trained coaches and volunteer with the Fountain Centre, part of St. Luke's Cancer Care Centre covering Surrey, Sussex and Hampshire.